 LL.M.
 Transnational Business Practice with Internship

-One semester of study on the Pacific McGeorge campus and the opportunity to participate in a 12-week internship with an international law firm.
+The Transnational Business Practice LL.M. with Internship includes one semester of study on the McGeorge campus and the opportunity to participate in a 12-week internship with an international law firm anywhere around the world.

 - 24 units of study